eclipse-che/che-docs/src/main/_docs/use-che-as-an-ide/ide-debug.md

 # NodeJS

-The Node.js ready-to-go [stack]({{ base }}{{ site.links["ws-stacks"] }}) come with Node.js debugger module installed and configured.
-Dockerfile is located on github [eclipse/che-dockerfiles](https://github.com/eclipse/che-dockerfiles/blob/master/recipes/node/latest/Dockerfile) repository.
+The Node.js ready-to-go [stack]({{ base }}{{ site.links["ws-stacks"] }}) comes with a Node.js debugger module installed and configured.
+The Dockerfile is located in the [eclipse/che-dockerfiles](https://github.com/eclipse/che-dockerfiles/blob/master/recipes/node/latest/Dockerfile) repository.

-The debugging workflow involves the following steps:
+The debugging workflow is:

-1. Launch the Node.js debugger client to start debug session
+1. Launch the Node.js debugger client to start a debug session
-1. Optionally set breakpoints in the editor
+1. Create/Run command to generate a preview URL
-1. Create/Run command to generate preview url
+1. Click the preview URL to interact with the app
-1. Click preview url to open new tab with web app
+1. Use the debugger panel to perform debug functions

-1. Use the Web IDE tooling to do the actual debugging
+You can set breakpoints in the editor at any time by clicking on the line number.

-## Starting Node.js Debugger Client
+## Starting the Node.js Debugger Client

-{{site.product_formal_name}} has the Node.js Client integrated in the Web IDE.
-For launching the Node.js Debugger Client:
+{{site.product_formal_name}} has the Node.js client integrated in the web IDE. to launch the debugger client:

 1. Go to `Run > Edit Debug Configurations` from the main menu
-1. Create new `NODEJS` configuration
+1. Create a new `NODEJS` configuration
 1. Change any settings if necessary.
 The defaults are usually OK
 1. Click the `Debug` button
-1. Will break at first line of code
+1. The debugger will break at first line of code

 ![debug-nodejs-config.png]({{ base }}{{ site.links["debug-nodejs-config.png"] }})

-## Creating command to view preview url
+### Creating a Command to View the Preview URL

 {{site.product_formal_name}}'s workspaces have machine(s) that are docker container(s).
 These workspace machines have exposed ports which are initially set by [stack]({{base}}{{site.links["ws-stacks"]}}) and [additional exposed ports](#exposed-ports) can be added through the [machine information in dashboard]({{base}}{{site.links["ws-machines"]}}#dashboard-machine-information)

-1. Add command `Run > Edit Commands`
+1. Add a command `Run > Edit Commands`
-1. Give command a name like "View Preview URL"
+1. Give the command a name like "View Preview URL"
-1. Add fictitious command `echo` for required command line
+1. Add a fictitious command `echo` for required command line
-1. Provide preview url for nodejs server such as `http://${server.port.<port>}/`
+1. Provide the preview URL for your app such as `http://${server.port.<port>}/`

-## Use Node.js Debugger
+### Using the Node.js Debugger

-1. Start debugger `Run > debug > <config-name>`
+1. Start the debugger `Run > debug > <config-name>`
-1. Click continue button until server is running
+1. Click the continue button until server is running
-1. Add breakpoints
+1. Add breakpoints if needed
-1. Run command to generate preview url
+1. Run the preview URL command (see above)
-1. Click preview url to open web app in another tab
+1. Click the preview URL to open web app in another tab
 1. Go back to IDE tab
 1. Use the Web IDE tooling to do the actual debugging